 Lean software development is an adaptable process for creating and sustaining successful products.
 It follows the Lean Manufacturing approach principles developed in Toyota in the 1940s.
 Most automobile companies like Ford and Nissan practice this methodology.

-It’s a ‘value-driven approach to handle the software development projects which provide the best possible solution to meet customer needs and run a sustainable business.
+It’s a ‘value-driven approach to handle software development projects which provide the best possible solution to meet customer needs and run a sustainable business.
 It helps organizations build new features and functionality with less time, money, resources, etc.

 What are The 7 Lean Software Development Principles?